 Between 2014 and 2015, the Pioneer Valley saw a slight increase in the number of jobs by 1.5 percent.
 This trend was seen in each county, with all three experiencing increases in the number of jobs throughout the year.

-Source: MA Executive Office of Labor and Workforce Development
+Source: MA Executive Office of Labor and Workforce Development of commercial properties that are pre-permitted by WestMass Area Development Corporation and are ready for occupancy.

 Properties Ready for Development